okunator/cellseg_gsontools/README.md

 ### Entropy and diversity

-Entropy can be calculated in any summary-object by passing one of `["simpson_index", "shannon_index", "gini_index", "theil_index"]` as a metric.
+Local diversity metrics be calculated by passing one of `["simpson_index", "shannon_index", "gini_index", "theil_index"]` as a metric to `local_diversity`-function.
 Spatial_weights must be passed in the call.

-**Local-diversity** calculates a feature's heterogeneity in a cell's neighborhood.
+**Local-diversity** metrics calculate any feature's (e.g. nuclei area) heterogeneity in a cell's immediate neighborhood.

 ```python
 from cellseg_gsontools.diversity import local_diversity